ledgerium-io/testsmartcontracts/README.md

 **readkeyconfig**
 - if keystore\privatekey.json needs to be used for accounts and respective their private keys

+**generatetlscerts**
+- Generate the TLS certificates needed for communicating with tessera node using https for private transactions.
+The subject information used for creating the certificates can be found in certs/config.json.
+When regenerating the certificates, we recommend to use unique subject information

 ### **Run the tests - Usages**
 - **Deploy LedgeriumToken ERC20 smart contract on Ledgerium Blockchain**
   ```